Archives Posts

 Kevin Perry sent in this photo from the Plaza Theatre on Ponce de Leon here in ATL.
 The upper-left corner of this movie poster for, Moon, is bearing an EC sticker from over 2 years ago.
 I haven’t seen one of these around town in a long time.

-Alright, the next person to email us a photo of an EC sticker that’s still living somewhere in town wins a PROCESS prize pack!
+Alright, the next person to us a photo of an EC sticker that’s still living somewhere in town wins a PROCESS prize pack!

 Category: Stickers, Graffiti, Branding Comments: 1 Comment »